-In Year One we employed

-Arna Galvan and Katarina

-Kawana.
-They developed

-values in and around the

-two local researchers,

-describe and capture

-awa.
-They interviewed whānau in the lower

-river to understand the current state of values

-and mahinga kai, and

-the impacts of sediment.

-are collating information

-sheets about key species

-for the Wairoa awa.
+In Year One we employed two local researchers, Arna Galvan and Katarina Kawana.
+They developed a local framework to describe and capture values in and around the awa.
+They interviewed whānau in the lower river to understand the current state of values and mahinga kai, and the impacts of sediment.
+Based on their initial work.
+National Institute of Water and Atmosphere (NIWA) are collating information sheets about key species for the Wairoa awa.

-▶ Local researchers, Arna Galvan and
+Local researchers, Arna Galvan and Katarina Kawana

 Also in Year One, Manaaki Whenua used a model to estimate the amount of sediment that is typically lost through our waterways in a year: it is enough to fill 666 Olympicsized swimming pools.
-They estimated the impacts of climate change, and by the end of the century, it could be 37-69 percent
+They estimated the impacts of climate change, and by the end of the century, it could be 37-69 percent more.